itstrangvu/trangs/content/blog/collaborative-design-principles-at-groupon.md

 ### Ensuring the right access

 Please ensure your Figma file is accessible to all relevant team members (ideally everyone at Groupon).
 Avoid keeping shared files in your Drafts.
 If an assigned developer doesn’t have a Dev seat or a PM lacks view rights, please make sure they get the necessary access.
-For access-related issues, you can use our dedicated Google Chat space called Figma Access.
+For access-related issues, you can use our dedicated Google Chat space called **Figma Access**.

 ## All necessary resolutions